bellangerq/dnd-adventure-editor/README.md

 - [ ] Syntax highlighter for the editor
 - [x] Review the scroll system
 - [ ] Mobile layout (tabs ?)
+- [ ] Color theme for printed content